 Markit Group Ltd. is now receiving electronic messages for leveraged loans using Financial Products Markup Language, the company said today in an e-mailed statement.

-Citigroup Inc. (C) and JPMorgan Chase & Co.
-(JPM) are the first banks to move from testing to implementing the system created to send loan messages to Markit using the electronic data exchange.
+Citigroup Inc. (C:US) and JPMorgan Chase & Co.
+(JPM:US) are the first banks to move from testing to implementing the system created to send loan messages to Markit using the electronic data exchange.
 FpML will be used to replace faxes as the way to send loan information, such as interest payments, paydowns, and rollover of interest rates, Markit said in the statement.

 Markit, which provides derivative and bond data and competes with Bloomberg News parent Bloomberg LP, purchased Depository Trust & Clearing Corp.’s Loan/SERV messaging program in 2010.
 The loan market is trying to move away from fax and e- mail transmissions to streamline repayments and trading.

 “Migrating to FpML for transmitting agent notices streamlines our operations, makes sense from an environmental standpoint and helps the lenders we serve,” Atilla Karasapan, global head of loan and credit risk operations at Citigroup, said in the statement.

 The Markit loan messaging hub receives about seven million notices from agent banks by fax, e-mail and FpML every year, the company said in the news release.
 Switching to electronic messages can help to decrease the manual processes and reduce errors in updating portfolio information.
 It also will save about 17 million pieces of paper a year, Markit said.